How to Become a Nurse-Midwife

 The Curriculum

 If you meet the requirements needed to enroll in the Doctor of Nursing Practice Nurse-Midwifery (DNP Midwife) track, you will have to complete 75 didactic credits that include practica requirements of 1,125 hours.
-Admissions to the NM track are 3 times per year.
+Admissions to the Nurse-Midwifery track are 2 times per year.
 Course work is divided into 3 trimesters for a total of 10 semesters.
 There is a lot of flexibility with this program, as the main coursework is online with on-campus immersions for skill building (suturing, birth maneuvers, etc.).

 The curriculum is focused on emphasizing women-focused health care services and provides a detailed study of pregnancy and birth, gynecological, and preventive care.
 Sample courses include:

-- NUR 5140: Professional Issues and History of Nurse-Midwives: Historical perspective of the profession of nurse-midwifery in the U.S. and preparation for practice in the 21st Century and beyond.
+- NUR 5140: Professional Issues and History of Nurse-Midwives: Historical perspective of the profession of Nurse-Midwifery in the U.S. and preparation for practice in the 21st Century and beyond.

-- NUR 5346: NM IV: High-Risk Family: Application of the nurse-midwifery philosophy when caring for mothers and newborns with complications.
+- NUR 5346: NM IV: High-Risk Family: Application of the Nurse-Midwifery philosophy when caring for mothers and newborns with complications.

-- NUR 5344: NM III: Care of the Childbearing Family: Application of the nurse-midwifery philosophy when caring for healthy women and newborns during childbirth.
+- NUR 5344: NM III: Care of the Childbearing Family: Application of the Nurse-Midwifery philosophy when caring for healthy women and newborns during childbirth.

 The program outcomes are designed to meet the standards of core competencies for basic midwifery education established by the American College of Nurse-Midwives (ACNM) and regulated by the Accreditation Council for Midwifery Education (ACME).